boolYikes/fortpolio/README.md

     - IOW, the bg image is used as the bg of the texts, not the box element.
     - Read MUI docs for importing images
 - For Jenkins webhook, the payload url from the github-side should end with /.
 This was modified from the reverse proxy.
+- Dammit i forgot to branch
+- Add context path from the proxy side.